top of page

 Steve Horowitz, American Composer

 A creator of odd but highly accessible sounds and a diverse and prolific musician, Steve Horowitz is perhaps best known for his original Score to the Academy Award Nominated film Super Size Me.
-The artist behind thirty one albums of mind bending original music, a grammy winning engineer, Webby and Kid Screen award winning audio director, he currently resides in San Francisco.
+He is also the artist behind thirty six albums of mind bending original music, a grammy winning engineer, Webby and Kid Screen award winning audio director.

 Steve studied at the California Institute of the Arts with composers Mel Powell, Morton Subotnick , Micheal Jon Fink and Stephen "Lucky" Mosko.
-Currently teaching at San Francisco State University, he has also lectured at UCSC, AAU, New York University, California Institute of the Arts, and the Berklee College of Music.
+Steve is a dedicated educator and Currently the Executive Director Of Technology And Applied Composition at the San Francisco Conservatory of Music: https://sfcm.edu/study/majors/technology-and-applied-composition.
+He regularly lectures and talks at institutions such as; UCSC, AAU, New York University, California Institute of the Arts, and the Berklee College of Music.

-Performance underwriting and commissions include: Meet the Composer Fund, the Lab SF, The Kitchen NYC, Amsterdam Fund for the Arts NL, Fund for the Interactive Sound Arts Netherlands, Gravy Train Dance Company, The Alternate Currents Ensemble, Music at the Anthology (MATA, executive producer Phillip Glass), The Astoria Symphony, The Flux String Quartet, The Guerilla Composers Collective, the Left Coast Chamber Ensemble and The Red Desert Ensemble.
+Performance underwriting and commissions include: Meet the Composer Fund, the Lab SF, The Kitchen NYC, Amsterdam Fund for the Arts NL, Fund for the Interactive Sound Arts Netherlands, Gravy Train Dance Company, The Alternate Currents Ensemble, Music at the Anthology (MATA, executive producer Phillip Glass), The Astoria Symphony, The Flux String Quartet, The Guerilla Composers Collective, the Left Coast Chamber Ensemble and The Red Desert Ensemble and the Friction String Quartet.

 Touring around the world has helped to form Steve's unique perspective and voice.